RBAC vs CBAC: Key Differences, Benefits, and Which One Your Business Needs

 Integration with Modern Security Works well within traditional IT and structured AI Data Governance Framework setups.
 Works well with Zero Trust, data tokenisation, and Agentic data classification models.

 Example Scenario A Finance Manager always has access to payroll data based on their role.
-The Finance Manager can access payroll data only if logging in from a trusted device and an approved location.
+An AI assistant can process payroll requests, but cannot access confidential compensation policies, HR reasoning, or executive decision-making logic.

 Can RBAC and CBAC Work Together?